ckittel/aks-baseline-regulated/docs/deploy/11-gitops.md

 Your GitHub repo will be the source of truth for your cluster's configuration.
 Typically this would be a private repo, but for ease of demonstration, it'll be connected to a public repo (all firewall permissions are set to allow this specific interaction.)
 You'll be updating a configuration resource for Flux so that it knows to point to _your own repo_.

+## Alternative - Using the Flux AKS extension

+In the AKS Baseline, the cluster is [bootstrapped using the Flux AKS extension](https://github.com/mspnp/aks-baseline/blob/main/05-bootstrap-prep.md).
+That makes bootstrapping more "real time" with cluster deployment instead of as a post-deployment process that is described here.
+This reference implementation will be updated to use the Flux AKS extension at some point in time, which will further minimize the time period between cluster deployment and bootstrapping and removes the need to manually install Flux.

 ## Steps

 1. Update kustomization files to use images from your container registry.